 We drove down to the National Park to look at the Ningaloo Reef, but the kids were really keen on fishing rather than going for a walk.

 The jetty around Exmouth were beautiful, and Jarrad spent the day fishing on the jetty with the kids, who also spent time playing in the sand.
 Me?
-I sat in the caravan working online.
+I sat in the campervan working online.
 I love having the online job … but the cliche was being able to work at the beach is not always so fantastic.

 And a final pic of a sunrise that I loved.